brianbancroft/git-intro/README.md

 ```
 If you've made a mistake, all you have to do is re-enter the configuration variables as we just did above.

+What we've done is we've given your fingerprint and identity that explains who has changed what code.

 # Initializing Repos, Adding files and committing
-The next potion will be rapid-fire.
+The next potion will about adding files, and commiting.
 Now that we've set up Git, we're going into the basic mechanics of versioning your work, on your own.

 ## Initializing a Repos